 The rides originally started off as just a two night affair, with basic rope drop tricks and boom boxes out in the woods.
 “Halloween really grew and grew in

 popularity, especially at our resort,” says Joey Ranner, Activities Director.
 “As Woodloch expanded our program with costume parties, trick or treating, pumpkin

 decorating and more, demand for the hayrides grew almost exponentially.”
 In 2019, Woodloch will offer 9 nights of terror.

 Preparation for the rides begins just as the busy summer season winds to a close.
 “We now have legitimate stages and sets that need to be constructed alongside our Nature Trail,” says Joey.“Welding, wiring, painting, decorating, soundtrack selection… it takes weeks.
 By the time opening night approaches, we have just enough time to ensure that our guests are getting a fully immersive night of scares.”

 And the best part?
 You’ll NEVER see the same exact ride twice.
 “Things need to stay fresh to keep up with new fears.
-For instance, Pennywise the Dancing Clown terrified theater-goers in 2017, so we felt it appropriate that he made an appearance.”
+For instance, when Pennywise the Dancing Clown terrified theater-goers, we felt it appropriate that he made an appearance.”
 Who knows what sorts of horrors await this year?

 Of course, those too timid to give our rides can enjoy campfire mallows under an October sky, family friendly acts every night on our stage, petting zoos and our less-scary Family BOO-lympic relay events.
 In fact, we’d say that you can bet your entire bag of candy that Woodloch will pull out all tricks to ensure